 Job Outlook and Salary Range for Survey Researcher Jobs

 The U.S. Bureau of Labor Statistics (BLS) projects strong growth in survey researcher jobs in coming years, driven by increased demand for public opinion research in the public and private sectors.
-The projected growth rate is 24% from 2010 to 2020, compared with 14% for all occupations.
+The projected growth rate is 12% from 2014 to 2024.

 Employment prospects are expected to be stronger for candidates with advanced degrees in statistics, research or survey methodology.

-The BLS reports that survey researchers earned a median annual wage of $45,050 in 2012, an increase of almost $5,000 over 2011.
+The BLS reports that survey researchers earned a median annual wage of $54,470 in May 2016.
 Salary potential and employment opportunities can vary based on local market conditions, and an individual’s experience and educational qualifications.